tian-chan/hugo-academic/content/publication/the-emergence-of-novel-product-uses-an-investigation-of-exaptations-in-ikea-hacks/index.md

 ---
-title: "The emergence of novel product uses: An investigation of exaptations in IKEA hacks"
-publication_types:
-  - "2"
-authors:
-  - admin
-  - Shi-Ying Lim
-publication: accepted in Management Science
 abstract: Exaptation refers to the emergence of novel functionalities in existing products.
 Exaptations frequently arise in the context of users who creatively modify (or hack) existing products to accommodate new needs.
 Here